angelleye/paypal-woocommerce/readme.txt

 * If you are unsure, you may need to [contact PayPal](https://www.paypal.com/us/webapps/helpcenter/helphub/home/) and request the information.
 Just let them know you need to enable a Payments Pro plugin on your website, but you're unsure whether you should use Website Payments Pro 3.0(DoDirectPayment) or Payments Pro 2.0 (PayFlow).
 They can confirm which one you need to use.

 == Changelog ==

+= 1.1.7 - 10.07.2015 =
+* Feature - Adds PayPal Plus (Germany)
+* Feature - WP-Affiliate Compatibility
+* Fix - Resolves a number of general bugs.
+* Fix - Resolves issues that stem from the "Default Customer Address" setting when set to "Geolocate (with page caching support)".
+* Fix - Resolves conflict with currency switcher plugins.
+* Fix - Resolves a bug where shipping info was sometimes not saved with order meta data.
+* Tweak - Moves order notes from general notes section to the meta data field for customer notes.
+* Tweak - Enforces Terms and Conditions on the Express Checkout review page.
+* Tweak - Adds the option to create an account from the Express Checkout review page (even if guest checkout is enabled).
+* Tweak - Pre-populate email address on Express Checkout login screen if entered in the WooCommerce checkout page.
+* Tweak - Adds logic to avoid invalid token erros with Express Checkout.
+* Tweak - Disables PayPal Credit when the base country in WooCommerce is not the U.S.

 = 1.1.6.3.7 - 08.27.2015 =
 * Rollback - Removes adjustments that were made in an attempt to resolve rare cart total errors with PayPal.